shopware/docs/resources/references/adr/2022-07-21-adding-the-storable-flow-to-implement-delay-action-in-flow-builder.md

 ---
 title: Adding the `StorableFlow` instead of the `FlowEvent` for implementing the flow DelayAction in flow builder
 date: 2022-07-21
 area: business-ops
-tags: [flow, event, refactoring]
+tags:
+  - flow
+  - event
+  - refactoring
+nav:
+  title: Adding the storable flow to implement delay action in flow builder
+  position: 670

 ---

 # Adding the `StorableFlow` instead of the `FlowEvent` for implementing the flow DelayAction in flow builder